 I grew up in a Christian home.
+Because of that, I think it is so important to learn how to teach children to memorize scripture.
 While I was growing up, I was encouraged to memorize scripture.
 When I went to Sunday school, I was encouraged to memorize a scripture verse or passage for the following week.
 Often there was an incentive for memorizing scripture, too.
 When I was in homeschool, much of my curriculum included scripture memorization.

 To this day, those are the scriptures that I remember very easily.
 When I’m in need of a scripture, it’s like they come right back to me just like that!
 I love that I was able to memorize scripture as a child and that I have that resource to come back to.